Fireflasher21/Fabric-RPLog/README.md

 This Mod is a simple Log Plugin, which logs Keywords which you can specify beforehanded and mid Playing.
-It saves it logs in sorted Folders per Server and you can add custom Keyword Lists for each Server If none Custom Server List is given, the Mod uses the Default List which can also be edited independtly At the Moment it can only be Configured with Modmenu from Terraformers: https://github.com/TerraformersMC/ModMenu
+It saves it logs in sorted Folders per Server and you can add custom Keyword Lists for each Server If none Custom Server List is given, the Mod uses the Default List which can also be edited independtly Versions before 4.2 can only be Configured with Modmenu from Terraformers: https://github.com/TerraformersMC/ModMenu

 A Forge equivalent exists too, check out here: https://github.com/Fireflasher21/Forge-RPLog All Major Version Steps are syncronised so you dont get confused.